Dry Freight Van Bodies

 Useful questions to ask yourself when considering a dry freight van body purchase

 When it comes time to think about van body options, you may find it helpful if you can answer a basic list of focused questions designed to help steer you through the decision making process.
-If you are thinking about a dry freight van body purchase soon, try to have answers to these basic questions:
+If you are thinking about a dry freight van body purchase soon, try to have answers to these initial questions:

-- What will the cargo be
+- What will the cargo be?

 - What size is the cargo and what does it weigh?